mltframework/mlt_web/plugins/TransitionMix.md

 ### combine

-title: Use better mixing algorithm
+title: Use an alternative mixing algorithm
 description:
 Mix using a low pass filter to prevent affecting audio levels.
+However, this may introduce slight artifacts.
 This is incompatible with start &lt; 0.
+type: boolean
+readonly: no
+required: no
+default: 0

+### sum

+title: Mix by simply adding samples
+description:
+The default mixing algorithm halves the sample values before adding them to absolutely prevent clipping.
+However, that affects levels.
+This algorithm simply adds samples and may clip.
+In many real world scenarios, the signals being mixed typically have headroom in their level and are rarely correlated and thus often will not clip.
+Also, one can reduce the gain and add a limiter on the mixed output prior to integer quantization to prevent clipping.
+This mode is incompatible with start &lt; 0.
 type: boolean
 readonly: no
 required: no